 - Less comedogenic than some other oils: When it comes to butters and oils in skincare, they tend to have the potential to clog pores.
 That’s why murumuru butter is a particularly fascinating ingredient.
-According to Patel, it’s not as comedogenic as coconut oil or other butters, which allows it to adequately hydrate dry, sensitive, and normal skin types without it causing concern for irritation for breakouts.
+According to Patel, it’s not as comedogenic as coconut oil or other butters, which allows it to adequately hydrate dry, sensitive, and normal skin types without it causing concern for irritation.

 Side Effects of Murumuru Butter

 In general, murumuru is a very gentle ingredient that doesn’t come with added concern.
 That said, Garshick says it’s important to be mindful of the other ingredients that murumuru butter is mixed within products, as the other ingredients—such as fragrance or exfoliating acids—could be irritating.

 Beyond that, Patel says that if you have a nut allergy, you may want to test a small area of your skin before using it all over.

 Given murumuru butter is a hydrator at its core, you want to ensure that you’re applying it properly for the best results.
 “As with many moisturizing creams, it is best to apply after getting out of the shower and gently patting the skin dry,” Garshick says.
 “This is because the murumuru butter helps to trap moisture in.”